 I love contemporary, memoir, mystery, biography, graphic novels, and travel.
 I love reading collections of short stories.
 I love reading essays on feminism and manifestos for body positivity and celebrity autobiographies.
 I love spending hours reading reviews of the latest fiction releases online to make sure I’ll truly enjoy the book instead of just purchasing whatever happens to be number one on the bestseller list that week.

 Find the genres you love, and reading more books in that genre won’t feel like a slog.
 Love thrillers?
 There are hundreds of lists of “the best thrillers” online.
 Want to get into reading graphic novels?
 Head to your local bookstore or comic book store and ask for help.
 A huge fan of a particular musician or actor?
 See if they have a memoir or biography.
 Find curated lists that meet your specific likes and trust me, you’ll be so excited to plough through the options of books to read.
+I can personally recommend the independent bookstores in Winnipeg; I’ve chatted to so many helpful staff members in each of them.

 Whether it’s juicy political scandals or bodice-ripping romance novels or futuristic dystopian adventures, there’s guaranteed to be a genre you love.